c-true/FsConnect/README.md

 ```

 ## Community

 * Have you find a bug?
 Do you have an idea for a new feature? ... [open an issue on GitHub](https://github.com/c-true/FsConnect/issues)
 * Do you want to contribute piece of code? ... [submit a pull-request](https://github.com/c-true/FsConnect/pulls)
     * `master` branch contains the code being worked on
     * Or from your own fork

-#Change log
+## Change log

+## 1.3.1

+* [Breaking] SimProperty renamed to SimVar, minor other renames.
+* Added support for reflection of SimVars, see the SimVar attribute.
+* Added enum, FsEventNameId, for configuring client events using an enum.

 ## 1.3.0

-- Aspect based data definition, using SimProperty attribute to define fields.
+* Aspect based data definition, using SimVar attribute to define fields.
-- Simple support for registering client events.
+* Simple support for registering client events.
-- Support for setting time in flight simulator, through the WorldManager.
+* Support for setting time in flight simulator, through the WorldManager.

 ## 1.2.0

-- Opened up access to more of SimConnect's API.
+* Opened up access to more of SimConnect's API.
-- Added support for some key simulator events, such as Pause.
+* Added support for some key simulator events, such as Pause.
-- Added support for requesting data on Sim Objects.
+* Added support for requesting data on Sim Objects.
-- Added managers as example on how to wrap FsConnect for common operations, such as requesting aircraft or sim object data.
+* Added managers as example on how to wrap FsConnect for common operations, such as requesting aircraft or sim object data.
-- Documentation and refactorings.
+* Documentation and refactorings.